OMerkel/UCThello/README.md

 reflects a low reliability or statistical confidence.
 The border between exploit and explore is often seen as being soft and fluent.

+Thus a selection of a child node to traverse next at each level of the already build search tree path is usually based on a quality value of the visited nodes in earlier iterations.
+An optimal _Selection Strategy_ to best support the objective is unknown.
+One statistical approach called _Upper Confidence Bounds_ (UCB) algorithm uses a logarithm based formula on collected quality values correlated to the nodes on the search path if applied to MCTS.
+The combination of MCTS and UCB called UCT (short for _UCB applied to trees_) is credited to [KS06].
+Other approaches or additional supporting ideas for a _Selection Strategy_ are presented and discussed e.g. in [CSUB06].

 Besides the Selection Strategy in search path branch Selection an additional aspect is seen.
 To avoid a risk that any high quality node is unvisited that is located near the rood node already.
 To reach such a design goal a possible